fjflores/nSTAT-1/README.md

 Like all open-source projects, nSTAT will benefit from your involvement, suggestions and contributions.
 This platform is intended as a repository for extensions to the toolbox based on your code contributions as well as for flagging and tracking open issues.

-The current official version of nSTAT can be downloaded from https://github.com/iahncajigas/nSTAT.
-However, this fork contains improvements that makes it amenable to use in newee versions of Matlab.
+The current official version of nSTAT can be downloaded from https://github.com/iahncajigas/nSTAT .
+However, this fork contains changes that enables the toolbox to run in newer versions of Matlab.

 For mathematical and programmatic details of the toolbox, see: